uwpokerclub/pit-boss-bot/README.md

 Click the `New Application` button.

 #### discord.token
 Navigate to the `Bot` menu found on the left side of the interface once you created the application.
-Click the blue button `Reset Token` and copy the new token.
+Click the blue `Reset Token` button and copy the new token.

 #### discord.clientId
 Navigate to the `OAuth2` menu found on the left side of the interface once you created the application.
-Under the Client Information section, you can find the clientId of the bot.
+Under the `Client Information` section, you can find the clientId of the bot.

 #### discord.guildId
 Right click on the server you wish to invite the bot to and click the `Copy Server ID` option.